data-for-change/dfc-k8s/apps/anyway/README.md

 GRANT readonly TO redash;
 ```

-## Creating a new environment based on existing environment

-* Copy the environment values file and modify the values as needed
-* Create the environment namespace
-* Copy all the secrets from old to new environment (secrets: `anyway`, `anyway-db`, `db`)
-* Deploy

 ## Restore from backup

 Production DB has a daily backup which can be used to populate a new environment's DB